o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

         ├── service
         └── yarn.lock

-Sentitomo is divided into two parts, client and server.
-The main entry point of the application (`/server/server.js`) lies in the server directory which is starting up the node  server process and serving files form the build directory of the client.
-Before we have a deeper look into the different directories we first introduce you the installation process of Sentitomo.
+SentiTomo is divided into two parts, client and server.
+The main entry point of the application (`/server/server.js`) lies in the server directory which is starting up the Node.js server process and serving files form the build directory of the client.
+Before we have a deeper look into the different directories we first introduce you the installation process of SentiTomo.

 ### Installation

-The main steps to install Sentitomo are:
+The main steps to install SentiTomo are:

 1. Install Node.js and npm
 2. Install Yarn (optional)
 3. Install dependencies
 4. Install Java Version 6 an 8
 5. Install Python Version 3
 6. Install R
 7. Set up environment variables
 8. Start the server

 #### 1. Install  Node.js and npm

 Node.js always comes in combination with it's packaging manager npm .
 It can be installed on any common OS, and therefore you can use nearly any server operating system you like.
-Sentitomo was built on MacOS X Sierra Version 10.12.6 so we suggest using a Unix based server here.
+SentiTomo was built on MacOS X Sierra Version 10.12.6 so we suggest using a Unix based server here.
 To install Node you can either use the downloads provided by the [Node website](https://nodejs.org/en/download/) or using one of the following aproaches.

 __MacOS:__